ASKurz/blogdown5/content/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/index.md

 [^5]: Don Rubin isn’t a huge fan of equating *counterfactuals* with *potential outcomes* (see [Rubin, 2005, p.
 325](#ref-rubin2005causal)).
 To my mind, this is the kind of nuanced distinction that may be of interest to philosophers or causal inference scholars, but has little importance for the kinds of applied statistical methods we’re highlighting in this series.

+[^6]: I’m still getting my footing in this literature, so please forgive any mistakes in my documentation.
+To my knowledge, *g-computation* has its origins in the lengthy technical work by Robins ([1986](#ref-robins1986new)), an epidemiologist interested in causal inference with observational data.
+To my inexpert eye, the practice of *standardization* has a long history among epidemiologist and demographers.
+I believe *marginal standardization* has its proximal origins in the ([1982](#ref-lane1982analysis)) paper by statisticians Lane and Nelder.
+Fun fact: Nelder was the principle author of, you know, the *generalized linear model* ([Nelder & Wedderburn, 1972](#ref-nelder1972generalized)).
+No big deal.

-[^6]: In addition to the sample mean, you could also use the mode (see [Muller & MacLehose, 2014](#ref-muller2014estimating)), or some other value of theoretical interest.
+[^7]: In addition to the sample mean, you could also use the mode (see [Muller & MacLehose, 2014](#ref-muller2014estimating)), or some other value of theoretical interest.
 The mode can be a particularly good option when working with categorical covariates, and we’ll cover this possibility in a future post.
 You could even use different strategies for different covariates in your covariate set.